Beer & Food Prices in Bucharest and Romania (2025 Update)

-Each year, I also update the article regarding the cost of living in the Romania – so make sure to check that out as well, as it paints a clearer picture of how much you should budget for a long term stay in the country.
+Each year, I also update the article regarding the cost of living in Romania: make sure to check that out as well if you’re curious about all the expenses you might have for a long-term visit here.

 Please Note: Prices in Romania are in Lei (the national currency) but I have exchanged that in Euros (at the rate of 5.00 Lei for 1 Euro) to keep things easier to follow.